CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/renderer.md

 It has one method: `draw()`.
 It executes a draw call.
 The correct shader must be bound and have its uniforms set first.

+Initially, meshes did not use index-based rendering, and only stored vertex buffers.
+However, it was difficult to get the triangle order correct under this approach, so meshes tended to appear "exploded".
+Switching to an EBO based method fixed this issue.

 Lastly, as with all the utility classes, its destructor cleans up all of its buffers.